All Progressives Congress: 2023 elections

 Despite a contentious campaign period rife with allegations of misconduct and vote-buying, the APC presidential primary on 7 and 8 June 2022 was held peacefully with former Governor of Lagos State Bola Tinubu defeating Rotimi Amaechi, Yemi Osinbajo, and eleven other candidates.
 However, the party ticket became immensely controversial the next month when Tinubu selected Kashim Shettima—a Senator and former Governor of Borno State—as the APC vice presidential nominee; the selection created a Muslim-Muslim ticket, violating an unwritten convention against same religion tickets to ensure representative diversity.

+In the 2023 elections, the party retained the presidency as Tinubu defeated Atiku Abubakar of the People's Democratic Party and Peter Obi of the Labour Party, albeit with a significantly reduced vote share compared to 2019.
+In the legislative elections, the party preserved its majorities in both chambers of the National Assembly, though with notable seat losses amid gains by smaller parties.
+At the state level, the APC recorded mixed results—losing three governorships while gaining two governorships—ultimately emerging with a slight net decline in the number of states it controlled, even as it maintained a plurality of governorships and state Houses of Assembly nationwide.